hww/varp_oscilloscope/README.md

 ![Basic Concept Diagram](images/varp_oscilloscope_basic_concept.png)

-## Channel names
+## Channel Names

 The cnannels named A,B,C,D can be used for record samples and draw oscillogram on screen.
-Additional channel EXT can be used only for synhronixation.
+Additional channel EXT can be used only for triggering recording samples.

 ## Horizontal Scale